 If you’re determined to be debt free and you stick with it, you absolutely CAN get there.
-Even if you don’t yet know how!
+Even if you don’t yet know how to get out of debt!
 When you’re determined, you WILL get there.
 And you ARE making progress.
 (Even if you only pick one leaf off a shrub at a time, eventually that shrub will be bare.)

 So it starts with your thoughts, feelings, and words.
 Begin by actively changing the way you think, feel, and talk about things.

 Stay focused and make your progress visible with simple methods